dotnet-websharper/docs/GettingStarted.md

 will have the data that the server sends back.
 We create it by mapping an `async` function over our submitter's `View`.
 If no value has been submitted yet, the function simply returns an empty string.
-On the other hand, if the submitter has a value, we just as simply call a server-side function as simple return the empty string was!
+On the other hand, if the submitter has a value, we call a server-side function just as simply as returning the empty string was!
 And with that, we get our `View` which always contains the last response from the server.

 The rest of the code takes care of binding these reactive elements into the